Gross Income for Purposes of Calculating Child Support in AZ

 The appellate court reasoned that Anthony’s withdrawal of principal from his investment account was his planned retirement strategy and, further, that the child would have enjoyed the benefit of those withdrawals had the parents been living together.

-The justices reasoned that the child should not be deprived of a higher child support amount simply because Anthony structured his compensation in a way that led to a lump sum payment to be invested and then used by Anthony to support himself.
+The justices reasoned that the child should not be deprived of a higher child support amount just because Anthony structured his compensation in a way that led to a lump sum payment to be invested and then used by Anthony to support himself.

 The court of appeals held that the analysis as to whether the sale of an asset, withdrawals from investment accounts, or monies received by inheritance may be used to calculate child support needs to be decided on a case-by-case basis with the primary focus being upon whether the transactions are being relied upon to pay living expenses.